modJordan/Factory.Solution/README.md

 - Navigate to the Factory.Solution directory in your terminal.

 <details>
-<summary>Recreate the database using the jordan_kennedy.sql file:</summary>

-1. Open your preferred SQL platform (e.g., MySQL Workbench, SQL Server Management Studio).
-2. Create a new database named factorydb.
-3. Import the jordan_kennedy.sql file into this database to set up the tables and initial data.
+<summary>Set up the required database:</summary>

-4. Create an appsettings.json file in the Factory.Solution/Factory directory with the following content (adjust the connection string as needed based on your SQL setup):
+1. Create an `appsettings.json` file in the `Factory.Solution/Factory` directory with the following content (adjust the connection string as needed based on your SQL setup):

 ```json
 {